vele616/monorepo/packages/jobboard/website/content/jobs/senior-wordpress-engineer-php-development-modern-tribe-Nhqbq.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/modern-tribe"
 companyWebsite: "https://tri.be/"
-summary: "If you have 5+ years experience working as a backend web developer on production sites, Modern-tribe has a job opening for a senior wordpress engineer"
+summary: "If you have 5+ years experience working as a backend web developer on production sites, Modern Tribe has a job opening for a Senior WordPress Engineer"
 summaryBackup: "Excited about #wordpress, #php, #ui/ux?
 Check out this job post!"
-featured: 20
+featured: 8
 ---

 ## The Opportunity